MarcBob/SmartRecyclerViewAdapter/README.md

-# SmartRecyclerViewAdapter
+# bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter
 If you are using the RecyclerView you might also get tired of writing adapters over and over again.
-The SmartRecyclerViewAdapter removes this pain.
+The bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter removes this pain.
 Just implement the ViewHolders and you don't have to deal with the adapter anymore.

-All you need to do is use the SmartRecyclerViewAdapter and define a costum ViewHolder for each of your different list items.
+All you need to do is use the bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter and define a costum ViewHolder for each of your different list items.

 How do you do this?